dBdone/build/terms.md

 who enters into the relevant contract in the conduct of its business or self-employed professional activity (§ 14 of the German Civil Code (BGB)).

+**1.4.1.** Users must be at least 16 years old to use dBdone services.
+Users between 13-15 years old may use the services with parental consent.
+Users under 13 years old are not permitted to use the services.

+**1.4.2.** By using the services, users represent and warrant that they meet the age requirements and, if applicable, have obtained necessary parental consent.

+**1.5.** Export Controls and International Use

+**1.5.1.** dBdone services and software are subject to German and international export control laws and regulations.

+**1.5.2.** Customers may not use the services in violation of any applicable export control laws or regulations, including but not limited to the German Foreign Trade Act (AWG) and EU export control regulations.

+**1.5.3.** Customers represent and warrant that they are not located in, under the control of, or a national or resident of any country subject to comprehensive sanctions or export restrictions.

+**1.5.4.** dBdone reserves the right to restrict or terminate access to services in certain jurisdictions where the provision of services may violate local laws or regulations.

+**1.5.5.** Customers are responsible for ensuring compliance with all applicable local laws and regulations in their jurisdiction.

-**1.5.** The legal relationship between dBdone and the Customer is exclusively governed by these GTC.
-General terms and conditions of the Customerare excluded.
+**1.6.** The legal relationship between dBdone and the Customer is exclusively governed by these GTC.
+General terms and conditions of the Customer are excluded.
 Counter-confirmations of the Customer with reference to the Customer’s terms and conditions are hereby contradicted.

 ## 2. Subject of the contract